 It is a fast-evolving situation and we are ramping up our support networks and capabilities.
 We urge anyone in our community who needs help to call our Helpline on 0303 123 9999.

 We know that RNIB’s services are a lifeline to potentially quarantined people.
 The safety of our customers, employees, volunteers and people in our establishments is paramount, but we continue to support delivery of critical services to our customers – from our Helpline to ECLOs.
 In addition to the usual advice and support about anything to do with living with sight loss, our team will offer further support to anyone with sight loss who becomes isolated or is concerned about accessing information, products or services, and over the coming weeks we will increase that support to the blind and partially sighted community.”

-RNIB’s Helpline remains open on weekdays (from 8am-8pm) and on Saturdays (9am-5pm).
+RNIB’s Helpline remains open on weekdays (from 8am-8pm) and, from 1 September 2020, on Saturdays (9am-1pm).
 Staff will be working from home in order to support our customers over coming weeks and, in addition to the usual advice and support about anything to do with living with sight loss, our team can offer further support to anyone with sight loss who becomes isolated or is concerned about accessing information, products or services.